 The SPST switch is used to turn the circuit on and off.

-PS some APA102 have switched between red and green.
-I have both, so that's why some of my pictures on github looks weird.
+PS: some APA102 versions have switched between red and green pin.
+If you have a GRB instead of RGB your strip flash green when you write red to it.
+I have used both, so that's why some of my pictures on github looks weird.

 Step 2: The Circuit